Moonfog Productions

-Moonfog Productions is a Norwegian record label, founded by Satyricon frontman Satyr and Tormod Opedal.
+Moonfog Productions was a Norwegian record label founded by Satyricon frontman Satyr and Tormod Opedal.
 The label was established unofficially in 1992 and released its first record in 1994.
-The label specialized in black metal and other genres when such were the musical projects of the artists from the main roster.
+Moonfog Productions specialized in black metal and other genres when these were the musical projects of the artists on its main roster.
+A significant number of titles from Moonfog were subsequently reissued by Peaceville Records.